Book Your Appointment Now

 Side-by-Side: Approval, Indication, and Active Ingredient

-Knowing exactly what each medication is approved for in Canada matters because it determines insurance coverage and prescriber comfort.
-Off-label prescribing is legal but plans rarely cover off-label use without strong documentation.
+Knowing exactly what each medication is approved for in Canada matters because it determines pharmacy availability and prescriber comfort.
+Off-label prescribing is legal but plans rarely support off-label use without strong documentation.

 • Ozempic — semaglutide; Health Canada-approved for type 2 diabetes (2018); off-label for weight loss.